Archie Urciuoli: Biography

 Urciuoli, a native of Syracuse, NY, graduated from St. Lawrence University and Georgetown Law, and completed the Harvard Business School AMP program.
 He is a former U.S. Marine Corps Captain.
 During his 35 years on Wall Street, he was a leading financier of Japanese companies in the international capital markets.
 He was Chairman of Merrill Lynch's banks in London, Geneva and Panama.
 He was later appointed Director of Marketing for all products and services sold via Merrill branch offices.
 He retired in 1999 from the position of Chairman of Merrill Lynch International.

 In his "retirement", Urciuoli is now Chairman of ArcherGroup Investments, Ltd, a private investment and consulting firm.
 He is a former director of Biodel Inc., and of the Kroll Bond Rating Agency, and also has served on the boards of several corporations and charities, and is the author of numerous business publications.

-Under the pseudonym “Grumpy”, he is the author of the popular “Muttmulligans” children’s books.
+Under the pseudonym “Grumpy”, Urciuoli is the author of the popular “Muttmulligans” children’s books.

-He was a member of the Governing Council of the International Motor Racing Research Center in Watkins Glen, New York.
+Urciuoli was a member of the Governing Council of the International Motor Racing Research Center in Watkins Glen, New York.
 He was also a board member of the exclusive Road Racing Drivers Club (RRDC).

-His racing career began in the late 1950s, when he first competed in Jaguar XK-140 MC & E-types in New England SCCA regional events and continued until the late '60s.
+Urciuoli's racing career began in the late 1950s, when he first competed in Jaguar XK-140 MC & E-types in New England SCCA regional events and continued until the late '60s.

-He returned to sports car racing in 1988, competing in the Barber Formula Ford, and VSCCA, SVRA and HSR vintage classes.
+Urciuoli returned to sports car racing in 1988, competing in the Barber Formula Ford, and VSCCA, SVRA and HSR vintage classes.
 From 1990-1996 he campaigned a Jaguar D-Type, Ford GT Mk IV and Ralt Formula 2 at tracks across the United States, with a number of podium finishes, winning the Skip Barber Racing Cup in 1994.
 He continued to compete in SVRA and HSR vintage GTP and FIA classes with Chevron B-36, Porsche 956, Ford GT40 and Lola T70 Spyder from 1999 to 2015, with many podium finishes.